JavierPorron/javierporron.github.io/_posts/2022-10-19-my-first-article.markdown

 author: Javier Porrón
 date:   2022-10-20 00
 image:  blockchain-02.jpeg
-tags:   Blockchain, Bitcoin, Roadmap, Computer Engineer
+tags:   Blockchain Bitcoin Roadmap Computer Engineer
 ---

 Hi!
 This is my first article in this blog.
 The idea of create this comes when I was trying to start to work as a Blockchain Engineer or in a similar position.
 With almost no experience and recently graduated  was imposible to me find a job in this position.
 So I decided to make this Blog: